Crystal Rain

 Crystal Rain (2006) is the debut novel of Caribbean writer Tobias S. Buckell.
 Buckell calls it his "Caribbean steampunk novel".
 Although Crystal Rain is a stand-alone novel, Buckell's books Ragamuffin (2007) and Sly Mongoose (2008) are set in the same universe with some recurring characters.

+The book was the third runner up for the Locus Award for Best First Novel 2007 awards.

+The book has received several reviews.

 The novel is set on Nanagadahoodababa, a planet far from Earth.